By Mark Nichol

 The T-Roc really feels like it's in a lovely sweet spot for a family buyer looking for a decent amount of space, kit and quality and for a good price.
 The fact that it drives well is a bonus.

 There are plenty of crossovers to choose from now, lots of them with better individual qualities than this.
+If the T-Roc looks like it might be a bit small for your needs see how it compares to the larger Tiguan in our head to head article.
 The Ford Puma is much more engaging to drive.
 As is the MINI Countryman, a car that has much more personality than the T-Roc too.
 The Kia Niro feels higher quality inside and has more kit as standard.
 And the Audi Q2 trades off a little space for a lot more prestige and quality.

 But, overall, very few crossovers blend so many good qualities as appealingly as this does.
 It's more spacious than the Puma, better value than the MINI and more interesting than the Kia.
 A great family car for a reasonable price.
 We can see why it's so popular.